apify/apify-cli/README.md

 `apify login` - You can authenticate your local computer with your Apify account

-`apify acts init -n your_act_name` - This create directory with ready to use act
+`apify acts init -n your-act-name` - This create directory with ready to use act

 ### Act commands